RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Theme aspect ratio**

-Non-legacy theme sets could optionally be optimized for different screen aspect ratios.
+Theme sets could optionally be optimized for different screen aspect ratios.
 ES-DE supports 16:9, 16:10, 3:2, 4:3, 5:4, 21:9 and 32:9 in both horizontal and vertical orientation, but it's completely up to the theme author which of these are actually supported by the theme set.
 It's normally best to leave this setting at _Automatic_ in which case ES-DE will automatically select the aspect ratio that most closely matches the screen resolution.
 The _Automatic_ option is however only available if the theme set supports at least two aspect ratios.

 **Theme transitions**

 Transition animations to play when navigating between gamelists, between systems in the System view and between the system and gamelist views.
 It's normally recommended to keep this setting at its default _Automatic_ value as that allows per-variant transitions, assuming the theme author has included support for that in their theme set.
 For example there could be multiple theme-defined transition entries to choose from, or there could be the possibility to make a selection between the built-in _Instant_, _Slide_ and _Fade_ transitions (although these options could have been disabled from the theme configuration).
 If there are no user-selectable transitions avaialable the setting will be grayed out.

-**Legacy gamelist view style**

-Sets the view style to _Automatic, Basic, Detailed or Video_ for legacy themes.
-See the description [above](USERGUIDE-DEV.md#gamelist-view) in this document for more information regarding view styles. _Variants_ have replaced gamelist view styles for non-legacy themes so this option will be grayed out if a modern theme set has been selected.

-**Legacy theme transitions**

-Transition animations to play when navigating between gamelists, between systems on the system view carousel and between the system and gamelist views.
-Can be set to _Instant_, _Slide_ or _Fade_.
-Only applicable for legacy themes as current theme sets let the theme author define transition animations in a more fine-grained manner.
-Therefore this option will be grayed out if a non-legacy theme set has been selected.

 **Quick system select**